bgplab/bgplab/docs/ibgp/2-transit.md

 ### Device Requirements {#req}

 * Use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support).
+* You can do limited automated lab validation with Arista EOS, Cumulus Linux, or FRR running on Ext and PE1.
+You must run one of these network operating systems on all devices for a complete validation.
+Automated lab validation requires _netlab_ release 1.8.3 or higher.
 * Git repository contains initial device configurations for Cumulus Linux.

 ### Lab Wiring